kev065/Moringa-CS-Notes/phase-4-flask/graph-theory.md

 In order to find the fastest route, Google Maps will calculate the shortest distance between the first node (your position) and the last node (destination).
 As you might guess, the edges need to be weighted so that the actual distance between each node can be determined.
 It's common to use algorithms to determine the shortest path between two nodes.
 It's also common to use algorithms to determine the reachability of a node.

 Graph theory can get much more complex than the basics we cover here.
-Check out this short videoLinks [short video](https://www.youtube.com/watch?v=82zlRaRUsaY/) on graph theory which provides a nice overview.However, we now know enough to move onto the next step: representing graphs with code.
+Check out this [short video] [!
+[Watch the video] (https://img.youtube.com/vi/82zlRaRUsaY/hqdefault.jpg)] (https://www.youtube.com/embed/82zlRaRUsaY/) on graph theory which provides a nice overview.
+However, we now know enough to move onto the next step: representing graphs with code.